mxc-commons/MxcQitoo/README.md

 Acknowledgements
 ----------------

-Boost Spirit would not be here for us without the work of [Joel de Guzman, Hartmut Kaiser and many other developers](http://boost-spirit.com/home/people/).
+Boost Spirit relies on the contributions of [Joel de Guzman, Hartmut Kaiser and many other developers](http://boost-spirit.com/home/people/).